 One of the things I like about working at Maugel is everyone’s commitment to giving back to the community.
 It’s not conspicuously displayed on a wall plaque in the reception area to impress our clients; it’s ingrained in the culture and it’s done without fanfare.
 You see it through the lives of our employees—in the emails soliciting support for a favorite charity, in the events that our teams attend, and in the quiet conversations that co-workers share while waiting for their brew-of-choice at the Keurig machine.
 How people allocate their time will tell you what they value.
 I never asked Brent, but I would guess it’s probably one of the requisite qualifications for being hired at Maugel.

-One of the charities that needs your help, especially around the holidays, is Loaves and Fishes, in Devens, MA.
-Loaves and Fishes is a food pantry that provides food to those in need--the working poor, the elderly, single parent families, and people with disabilities.
+One of the charities that needs your help, especially around the holidays, is Loaves and Fishes, in Devens, Massachusetts.
+Loaves and Fishes is a food pantry that provides food to those in need—the working poor, the elderly, single parent families, and people with disabilities.
 Their clients come from every ethnic group and are the people you meet at the store, at church, and at your local school.
 On Monday, a group of us volunteered to help with the Thanksgiving distribution.
-Deb had organized Maugel’s participation by setting up the donation boxes and scheduling the volunteer shifts--Brent, Debbie, Christina and I took the first shift.
-Heather, Meg, Sarah and Colby worked the second shift.
+Deb had organized Maugel’s participation by setting up the donation boxes and scheduling the volunteer shift—Brent, Debbie, Christina and I took the first shift.
+Heather, Meg, Sarah and Colby worked the second.